Top 5 Financing Options for Retail Business Owners

 4. Inventory Financing for Retailers

 Inventory is the lifeline of every retailer.
-Maybe you're a bar who wants to stock up on wines or an electronics store scaling up inventory for the holiday season.
+Whether you’re a bar owner needing to stock up on wines or an electronics store scaling up inventory for the holiday season, having adequate inventory to meet customer demands is essential for business success.

 Similar to an equipment loan, inventory financing is a self-secured funding option that allows you to buy goods without the need for extra collateral.
-Alternative lenders are usually the best option -- as traditional banks only approve large, established wholesalers and retailers.
-Clarify's lending marketplace makes the process easy as pie.
+Alternative lenders are usually the best option, as traditional banks and credit unions typically only approve large, established wholesalers and retailers.
+Clarify’s lending marketplace makes the process easy.

 Best suited for:

-Product-based business owners looking to stock up prior to a seasonal spike in sales.
+Product-based business owners looking to supplement inventory before a seasonal sales spike.

 Inventory financing at a glance: